 - The AJC is a solution developed by different railway undertakings and offers passengers with separate successive transport contracts the possibility to continue their journey, subject to certain conditions, as a commercial gesture.
-As it is a commercial gesture, it is a self-binding offer from the railway undertakings and differs from the rights you can claim e.g. under the EU Passenger Rights Regulation (for further information see here: https://europa.eu/youreurope/citizens/travel/passenger-rights/rail/index_en.htm). - Please note that not all railway undertakings belong to the AJC and that you can only benefit if your journey is made with the following railway undertakings: - BLS and/or SBB/CFF/FFS (Switzerland), CD (Czech Republic), CFL (Luxembourg), DB (Germany), DSB (Denmark), HŽPP (Croatia), MÁV-START and/or GYSEV (Hungary), NS (Netherlands), ÖBB (Austria), PKP IC (Poland), Renfe (Spain), SJ (Sweden), SNCB/NMBS (Belgium), SNCF (France), SZ (Slovenia), Trenitalia (Italy), ZSSK (Slovakia). - Sometimes, railway undertakings offer passengers other gestures/agreements besides the AJC.
+As it is a commercial gesture, it is a self-binding offer from the railway undertakings and differs from the rights you can claim e.g. under the EU Passenger Rights Regulation (for further information see here: https://europa.eu/youreurope/citizens/travel/passenger-rights/rail/index_en.htm). - Please note that not all railway undertakings belong to the AJC and that you can only benefit if your journey is made with the following railway undertakings: - BLS and/or SBB/CFF/FFS (Switzerland), CD (Czech Republic), CFL (Luxembourg), DB (Germany), DSB (Denmark), Eurostar International Limited1 (United Kingdom, France, Belgium and the Netherlands), HŽPP (Croatia), MÁV Passenger Transport and/or GYSEV (Hungary), NS (Netherlands), ÖBB (Austria), PKP IC (Poland), Renfe (Spain), SJ (Sweden), SNCB/NMBS (Belgium), SNCF (France), SZ (Slovenia), THI Factory2 (France, Belgium, Germany and the Netherlands), Trenitalia (Italy), ZSSK (Slovakia). - Sometimes, railway undertakings offer passengers other gestures/agreements besides the AJC.
 Be aware that where such other arrangements exist, you may possibly benefit from them as well (one such example is called HOTNAT).
 The staff of the relevant railway companies will help you to find the best solution for your case.